Macro-Mines/zippay_app/docs/README.md

 *   **Wallet Management**: Load money to the watch, set daily limits, and toggle auto-reload.

 ### 2. Smartwatch Interface (The Transaction Edge)
-A realistic Wear OS simulation designed for 1-tap micro-payments, featuring an **interactive 3D Spline model**.
+A realistic Wear OS simulation designed for 1-tap micro-payments.
-*   **3D Visualization**: High-fidelity 3D watch model powered by Spline for immersive realism.
 *   **Circular UI**: Optimized for round displays with gesture support (Swipe up to pay).
 *   **Offline Mode**: Stores up to 5 transactions locally when disconnected from the phone.
 *   **Haptic Feedback**: Distinct vibration patterns for success, error, and alerts.